-- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements. - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure each member of staff has access to, and understands, the school's safeguarding and child protection policy and reporting procedures, especially new and part time staff
+- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements. - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure each member of staff has access to, and understands, the school's safeguarding and child protection policy and reporting procedures, especially new and part time staff - ensure all new staff attend safeguarding induction training and that relevant staff have read and understood Part 1 and Annex B(if working directly with children) and Annex A (if not working directly with children) of KCSIE 2023 - ensure that all staff have read and understood Part 1 and Annex B (if working directly with children) or Annex A (if not working directly with children) of KCSIE 2023 and provide a yearly update training session during INSET to all staff as well as on-going CPD during the year for staff to support the culture of safeguarding - are alert to the specific needs of children in need, those with special educational needs and young carers - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation - understand the importance of information sharing, within the school, and with the three safeguarding partners, other agencies, organisations and practitioners - are able to keep detailed, accurate, secure written records of concerns and referrals using CPOMS at St Helen's and MyConcern at St Mary's - understand and support the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or at home - can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online - obtain access to resources and attend any relevant or refresher training courses

-- ensure all new staff attend safeguarding induction training and that relevant staff have read and understand Part 1(if working directly with children) and Annex A (if not working directly with children) of KCSIE 2022 - ensure that all staff have read Part 1 (if working directly with children) or Annex A (if not working directly with children) of KCSIE 2022 and provide a yearly update training session during INSET to all staff as well as on-going CPD during the year for staff to support the culture of safeguarding - are alert to the specific needs of children in need, those with special educational needs and young carers - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation - understand the importance of information sharing, within the school, and with the three safeguarding partners, other agencies, organisations and practitioners - are able to keep detailed, accurate, secure written records of concerns and referrals using CPOMS. - understand and support the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or at home - can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online - obtain access to resources and attend any relevant or refresher training courses - encourage a culture of listening to children and taking into account their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.
-In addition to the formal training set out above, their knowledge and skills should be refreshed (this might be via bulletins, meeting other designated safeguarding leads at DSL Forums and participating in training and school reviews, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role - Keep a training plan for the school which shows all training throughout the year
+- encourage a culture of listening to children and taking into account their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.
+In addition to the formal training set out above, their knowledge and skills should be refreshed (this might be via bulletins, meeting other designated safeguarding leads at DSL Forums and participating in training and school reviews, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role - ensure all staff have regular update updated online safety training, including an understanding of all the expectations, roles and responsibilities around filtering and monitoring. - Keep a training plan for the school which shows all training throughout the year